tommoor/filecop/README.md

 The base list of sensitive files is from [jandre/safe-commit-hook](https://github.com/jandre/safe-commit-hook/blob/master/git-deny-patterns.json) - I hope to add to this and contribute back over time.

+Filecop is one of the many behaviors automatically run against your code by [Pushbit](https://www.pushbit.co), check it out!

 ## Installation

 Add this line to your application's Gemfile: